filiperecharte/SpaceInvaders/docs/README.md

 ## Implemented Features

 * **Moving SpaceShip** - The player is able to control the ship moving it to the left or right.</br>

-## Planned Features

 * **Enemies** - The game has enemies that will shoot against the ship.</br>
 * **Walls** - .
 The ship is partially protected by several stationary defense walls.</br>
 * **Enemy Shooting** - The aliens attempt to destroy the ship by firing at it.</br>
 * **Ship Shooting** - The ship attempts to kill all enemies by firing at them.</br>
-* **Score** - The player has a score.</br>
 * **SpaceShip with Lifes** - The ship has lifes that decrease when a shot hits the ship.</br>
 * **Enemies with strength** - Some enemies are more difficult to kill than others.</br>

+## Planned Features not implemented

+* **Score** - The player has a score.</br>

 ## Design
 ### MVC
 In this project, we decide to follow the architectural pattern **Model-View-Controller(MVC)**.
 #### Model
-We use the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/model/) package to store all the data of the game.
+We use the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/tree/master/src/main/java/com/spaceinvaders/model) package to store all the data of the game.
 #### View
-Our [View](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/view) package is the only package that imports lanterna and it is used only to display images from the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/model/) on the screen and receive inputs from the user.
+Our [View](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/src/main/java/com/spaceinvaders/view) package is the only package that imports lanterna and it is used only to display images from the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/model/) on the screen and receive inputs from the user.
 #### Controller
-Finally, we have a [Controller](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/controller/) package that uses the input from the [View](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/view) and updates the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/model/) data, by sending the respective command from the specific input.
-Also, it uses the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/intermediate/src/main/java/com/spaceinvaders/model/) data to render the images to the screen.
+Finally, we have a [Controller](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/src/main/java/com/spaceinvaders/controller/) package that uses the input from the [View](https://github.com/FEUP-LPOO/lpoo-2020-g16/tree/master/src/main/java/com/spaceinvaders/view/lanternaview) and updates the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/tree/master/src/main/java/com/spaceinvaders/model) data, by sending the respective command from the specific input.
+Also, it uses the [Model](https://github.com/FEUP-LPOO/lpoo-2020-g16/tree/master/src/main/java/com/spaceinvaders/model) data to render the images to the screen.
 In conclusion, we use the Model to store information, the View to interact with the user and the Controller to execute the rules of the game.

 ### The data to perform a command should be encapsulated